HOMEOWNERSHIP

 Local Residency/Work History – You must have lived or worked in Madison or Clark County, KY for one continuous year prior to application.

-Level of Need -Your current housing is substandard, insufficient for your family size, dangerous, or inadequate.
+Level of Need - Your current housing is substandard, insufficient for your family size, dangerous, or inadequate.
+You have not owned a home in the last three years.

 Involvement – You must be willing to partner with Habitat by providing information on time, and by showing you are ready to maintain a home and yard.